TusharLP/Getting-and-Cleaning-Data-End-Course-Project/README.md

 First the zipped file is downloaded and unzipped into the folder 'UCI HAR Dataset'.

-In R, the working directory is set to the folder containing the folder 'UCI HAR Dataset'.
+In RStudio, the working directory is set to the folder containing the folder 'UCI HAR Dataset'.

 The R script, run_analysis.R, does the following: